-Since a child’s main weakness is that they are small and without power, a lot of children’s stories have historically relied on an adult stepping in to help.
+A child’s main weakness is that they are small and without power, so a lot of children’s stories have historically relied on an adult stepping in to help.
 The child’s main job was to find someone more powerful.
 Victorians preferred the version of “Little Red Riding Hood” in which the adult male woodcutter saves the day, and alternatives of that era have basically been forgotten.

-Not all fairy tales follow this general rule of course.
-That’s because the fairy tales which we read today have been edited by Victorian men who liked it when men stepped in to save women and children.
+Not all fairy tales follow this general rule, of course.
+That’s because the fairy tales which we read today have been edited by Victorian men who seemed to harbour their own fantasies of steping in to save women and children.
 Fairy tales such as “The Gallant Tailor” and “Mollie Whuppie” feature protagonists who save themselves, but it’s unlikely you were exposed to those as a child.

 In contemporary children’s fiction, children fight their own battles.
 However, they very often call in someone more powerful/older to help them in the pre-battle stage.
 That helper might be just a little bit older, or they might be eccentric (powerless in their own way).

 - In Monster House the children call on the help of the guy who plays computer games down at the arcade.